 Obtaining Letters of Administration is more difficult than getting a Grant of Probate because you have to “clear off” any potential beneficiaries.
 This means satisfying the Probate office who the persons are that are entitled under Section 14.
 You will also need to obtain the written consents of any other person who is entitled in the estate.
 This can lead to disputes as to who should apply.

-It takes about 2-3 weeks for a Grant of Probate or Letters of Administration to issue from the Probate Office if there are no problems.
+It currently takes about 3-4 weeks for a Grant of Probate or Letters of Administration to issue from the Probate Office if there are no problems.

 Dealing with an Estate